tarwn/lessthandot-hugo/blogs/content/posts/2013-01-14-book-review-pro-sql-server-1.md

 All of these approaches are things I deal with weekly as a consultant.
 Indexing a database is something that can be easily overlooked, or considered a set-it-and-forget-it strategy.
 It should not be.
 A constant cycle of reviewing current index usage and adding new indexes is integral to having a well-performing database and application.
 This chapter gives you a set of tools to start that cycle.

 This chapter is an excellent segue into the book Jason and Ted Krueger wrote about indexes – [Expert Performance Indexing for SQL Server 2012][4].
-I’ve been reading this for the last couple of months and it’s proved invaluable in my day-to-day work.
+I've been reading this for the last couple of months and it's proved invaluable in my day-to-day work.

 Make sure you check out Pro SQL Server 2012 Practices today!